 Carolina is our Argentinean sunshine!
 She is a multifaceted professional with 9+ years of experience in research, communication, and HR.
 Currently, she is working as a Talent Acquisition Consultant at our client company, Telenor.

 During the past 10 months, she was responsible for 2 international recruitment projects, the on-site project in Portugal and off-site project in Argentina.
 I talked to her during our FIKA time regarding her practice in the projects and found it really share-worthy.
-In her view, today we are facing a global shortage of great talent.
+From my point of view, today we are facing a global shortage of great talent.
 For an employer, it’s time to think about how to exploit the international candidate market and create a diverse culture and equal atmosphere for everyone.

 How did you plan and execute these 2 international recruitment projects?